-Engineering drawings maintained in aperture cards are scanned at high resolution in order to capture intricate details from the aperture card film.
-After scanning the cards, raw images are checked and corrected to ensure high quality.
-Scanned images which are of poor quality or appear aged are processed through sophisticated image enhancement treatments to obtain the best quality images for both viewing on-screen and printing purposes.
+Engineering drawings preserved and sorted on aperture cards are digitised using specialist aperture card scanners.
+These produce high resolution images in order to capture intricate details from the aperture card film.
+After scanning, images of drawings are produced, checked and corrected to ensure high quality.
+Any drawings with quality compromised are processed through sophisticated image enhancement treatments in order to obtain the best image quality possible.

 - Drawing Number

 - Drawing Description

 - Sheet Number

 The scanned drawings are normally supplied on a CD, DVD, USB, SFTP, Halogen or our Pearl Cloud hosted portal.
 To ensure the security and confidentiality of data delivery, we can encrypt the entire data using highest level of encryption.

 Drawings storage and retrieval software (open source and free of charge)

 As well as providing data in a standard PDF file format, if you don't have a drawing storage and search system, we can supply our Halogen software in order to help you find the required drawings simply and quickly.
 This complimentary service adds value to our aperture card conversion services and make the whole conversion process more efficient and cost effective.

 Advantages of Scanning Aperture Cards to Digital Images